 Needed improvements are expensive and cannot be fully funded from the general fund.
 In addition, Fayette County is in competition with other metro counties for a finite amount of federal and state funds.
-The county should seek alternative funding sources such as a Special Purpose Local Option Sales Tax (SPLOST), bonds for local road improvements and/or State and Federal matching funds.
 In 2017, County citizens approved a Special Purpose Local Option Sales Tax (SPLOST) referendum that allocated approximately \$19 million for transportation projects.
-This money funds 100% local projects and is used as local match for federal and state-aid grants.
+This money funds 100% local projects and is used as local match for federal and stateaid grants.